introducing first foods

 Milk-like drinks are not nutritionally similar to cow’s milk, and may be low in protein and other important nutrients.
 If your little one has a cow’s milk allergy, speak to a Registered Dietitian for advice.

-Rice drinks aren’t suitable for children under 5 because of the levels of arsenic they contain.
-Other alternatives to cow’s milk can be served after your child is 1 year old.
+Rice drinks aren’t suitable for children under 5 because of the levels of arsenic they may contain.
+Other alternatives to cow’s milk may be served after your child is 1 year old.

 Infants of this age should still be given milk feeds responsively, but may want about four feeds a day.